Common Cake Faults: Identifying and Remedying the Problem

 - The batter is too stiff

-- Batter toughened (from overmixing or from recipe imbalance)
+- The batter is toughened (from overmixing or from recipe imbalance)

-- Oven too hot (which leads to the cake being 'gripped' and stunted)
+- The oven is too hot (which leads to the cake being "gripped" and stunted)

-Usually caused by a tough batter, which is caused by overmixing, and is often accompanied by a long hole in the cake.
+This is usually caused by a tough batter, which is caused by overmixing and is often accompanied by a long hole in the cake.